Our site is in Beta Live, we welcome your feedback to help us improve the site.

 Library Services for Children and Young People

 Our events and activities delight, inspire and engage the widest range of children and young people.
-There’s lots to do for younger members from Story Time sessions, Bookstart, and Little Bears club to homework help and volunteering opportunities for 13-18 year olds.
-During some holiday times we also deliver literacy based activities across the service.
+There’s lots to do for younger members from Story Time sessions, Bookstart and Little Bears' Club to homework help and volunteering opportunities for 13 to 18 year olds.
+During some holiday times we also deliver literacy-based activities across the service.

-From 10 - 11am every Saturday on level 3, City Library, we will avoid any excess noise to make the library quieter and calmer to help customers with autism and other additional needs.
+From 10am to 11am every Saturday on level 3, City Library, we will avoid any excess noise to make the library quieter and calmer to help customers with autism and other additional needs.

 Many libraries hold regular weekly storytime sessions (term-time only) where library staff read from brightly coloured picture books.
 Enjoy stories in a relaxed and welcoming atmosphere, explore what the library has to offer, make friends, and listen to stories that will encourage young children to develop a life-long love love of books from an early age.
 These events are free of charge, there is no need to book just turn up and enjoy!